About the blackwater sailing club

 We have winter parking for over 100 cruisers and 500 dinghies on-site with both electric power and water available.

-We are an active, family‑focused Club of over 1000 members with both cruiser and dinghy sailing.
+We are an active, family‑focused Club of over 1000 members with cruiser and dinghy sailing, kayaking, stand up paddle boarding and rowing.
 Our Cadet Section offers training, racing and social events for 8 to 18 year olds, culminating in an annual Cadet Week in the summer holidays which regularly attracts over 150 participants.

 Dinghy and cruiser racing is held on Saturdays & Sundays (tide permitting), with special events on bank holidays and a Club Week and Regatta in August.
 Our cruiser racers support the local clubs’ joint racing (BJRC) programme with all‑day races down river.
-Current popular dinghy classes include Fireballs, MPS, Lasers, Blazes, Wayfarers, Toppers, Optimists, Fevas and Sprites (the Club's own class).
+Current popular dinghy classes include Fireballs, MPS, Lasers, Solos, Wayfarers, Toppers, Optimists, Fevas and Sprites (the Club's own class).
 Safety cover is provided during organised Club racing.
 All regular racers are expected to do a minimum of 2 Race Box and/or Patrol Boat Duties per year.

 We have a large Cruiser membership with our own moorings and facilities to launch and haul out boats up to 30 feet LOA/6 tons gross.
 The Cruising section organises cruises throughout the season both around the Blackwater and further afield.

 We have a thriving all year round Friday morning ‘Adult Sailing group’ and a summer Tuesday evening group where both experienced and novice sailors can develop skills and meet other members.

-The Club owns a large freshwater lake where members can learn to sail, along with a purpose-built classroom for dry-land instruction.
+The Club owns a 7 acre freshwater lake where members can learn to sail, along with a purpose-built classroom for dry-land instruction.
 These are both used during our Cadet training activities.
 We also maintain a number of club boats for members to borrow and try out before investing in their own.

 Club facilities are accessible by members at all times using a security code.
 Launching from the Club is possible for around 3 hours either side of high water, enabling either a same tide or all day sails.
 Of course the Club lake is available at any time and is a popular spot for a family BBQ or picnic.